Showing posts with label Gay Icons. Show all posts

 used two Black models.
 The reason: clothes modeled by POC supposedly didnt sell as well.

 As the 1990s progressed, IM faced a more competitive marketplace.
-The cheesiness of IM’s colorful prints, Baroque designs and synthetic fabrics was amplified when compared to Abercrombie & Fitch and Calvin Klein’s more sophisticated designs and artful marketing.
+The cheesiness of IM’s colorful prints, Baroque designs and synthetic fabrics was amplified when compared to Abercrombie & Fitch and Calvin Klein’s more sophisticated styles and artful marketing.
 Not helping was the Seinfeld episode, “The Puffy Shirt” (sold as “The Ultimate Poet’s Shirt” in the IM catalog), and the 2001 male modeling spoof Zoolander.
-Having entered the mainstream, IM became a laughingstock.
+Having entered the mainstream, IM became a punchline.
 And yet, as All Man makes plain, so many of us (i.e., gay Boomers and Gen X’ers, and possibly a few older queer Millennials) still have a certain nostalgia for the days when we got a new edition of the catalog.
 Yeah, we laughed at the clothes, but the bodies that filled them we took very seriously.
 It wasn’t just PG-13 porn, it was starter porn.

 These days, of course, kids have the Internet, so they don't need to bother imagining what treasures are stuffed in an Aussie Rower or what they’d do with the guy modeling the Brawn Bikini.
 They certainly can’t imagine ordering clothing from a printed catalog that arrives in the mail (what is mail?)
 It’s a fact that International Male, like so many retailers in the early days of the Internet, was slow to realize, and had to play catch-up when it finally started selling online.
 Today, the only remnant of the company is online, at undergear.com.
 The clothes are still cheesy (or just plain hideous), but its PG-13 porn days are clearly far behind it, the company now going for a more intense rating.